gcallah/BookReviews/gerstle.md

 Oxford University Press: New York, 2022, 406 pages, $27.95

 "Steve Fraser and I introduced the concept of political order in a 1989 book that we co-edited..."
-(3)
+(3) Unfortunately for this claim, Eric Voegelin wrote a five-volume series, *Order and History*, from 1956 through 1987, devoted to the topic of political orders.

 "The ethnonationalist leaders, Trump included... wanted the planet to be